Peter Parker (2002 film series character): Spider-Man 2 (2004)

-Two years later, Peter struggles to maintain his personal life while serving as Spider-Man, getting fired from a second job he takes as a pizza delivery boy while also struggling with his studies at Columbia University and finances.
+Two years later (2004), Peter struggles to maintain his personal life while serving as Spider-Man, getting fired from a second job he takes as a pizza delivery boy while also struggling with his studies at Columbia University and finances.
 He is also growing distant from his two friends, Harry and Mary Jane, who have found success as the new CEO of Oscorp and a Broadway actress, respectively, and discovers Aunt May is facing foreclosure of her home after his surprise birthday party.

 Harry introduces Peter to his idol Dr. Otto Octavius, whose research Oscorp is funding, prior to a demonstration of Octavius' work on fusion power.
 During the demonstration, Octavius dons a harness with four robotic arms and artificial intelligence.
 Despite a successful start, the demonstration becomes unstable.
 Octavius ignores Harry's demands to shut it off while Peter dons his suit to unplug it, but not before the resulting explosion kills Octavius' wife and assistant Rosalie and fuses the harness to his spine, also destroying the inhibitor chip that keeps Octavius in control of the arms.

 As Peter and May go to a bank to argue against her foreclosure, Octavius, now increasingly influenced by the arms and dubbed "Doctor Octopus" or "Doc Ock" by Jameson, robs the bank in an attempt to finance a second attempt at his experiment.
 Peter dons his suit again and takes on Doc Ock as he holds May hostage.
 Spider-Man manages to rescue May despite letting Doc Ock flee with the money.
 After discovering that Mary Jane is getting engaged to Jameson's son John and getting into a fight with a drunken Harry during a party, Peter suffers an emotional breakdown over his inability to balance his life, losing his powers as a result.
-He decides to give up being Spider-Man after consulting with a doctor, throwing away his suit, which a garbage man discovers and sends to Jameson.
+He decides to give up being Spider-Man after consulting with a doctor, throwing away his suit, which a garbage man discovers and delivers to Jameson.

 Peter begins to succeed in his studies and turn his life around, beginning to mend his friendship with Mary Jane.
 He also reveals to Aunt May his role in inadvertently causing Uncle Ben's death, though May forgives him after initial shock.
 While Peter helps May move out of her home, she advises him about the hope Spider-Man gives to the people in spite of the sacrifices he must make.
 This encourages Peter to attempt a comeback as Spider-Man due to increased crime in New York, though his powers remain lost.